 The Big Country Autoharp and Dulcimer Club meets each month in Abilene, Texas.
-Anywhere from a dozen to twenty 'harpers, dulcimer players & friends get together at Central Baptist Church on the first Thursday of each month.
+Anywhere from a dozen to twenty 'harpers, dulcimer players & friends get together on the first Tuesday of each month.
 After reviewing the schedule for the next month, we usually learn some new songs, play a little, and work on the music for upcoming events.
-On Tuesday evenings at 7pm, we join other acoustic instruments in the Fellowship Hall for a casual jam session.
-Two days a month we also hold beginner lessons to help those who want to learn.
+At at 7pm, many of us join other acoustic instruments for a casual jam session.
+We also hold beginner lessons as needed, to help those who want to learn.

 In November 2009, Carlene Wood and Carolyn Gilbert offically started the Big Country Autoharp & Dulicmer Club.
 Like most old-time music fans, Carlene and Carolyn enjoy travelling to music festivals all over the country, attending workshops and jamming with like-minded musicians.
 Since West Texas is a big place, they wanted a local home base where they could play, learn, and attract new people to the sound.
 "There just wasn't anything like this in our area," says Carlene.

 In Novemeber 2010, we hosted our first workshop, and it was a resounding success.
 About a dozen Big Country dulcimer players joined recording artist Margaret Wright for two days of amazing lessons & fun.
 Since then, the Wrights have been back several times!
 Karen Daniels, national autoharp champion, an her husband Chuck have also found time in their busy schedule to visit our club twice for workshops and autoharp repair.
 In January 2011, autoharp hall of famer Charles Whitmer presented beginner and intermediate workshops.